Football Kingz FC: Season Two: 2000–01

-Season Three – 2001–2002
+Season Three: 2001–02

 Seasons One and Two showed the potential of the team (they would turn out to be the most successful seasons from a professional New Zealand football team until the Wellington Phoenix FC made the play-offs in 2009) and so Sky Television New Zealand became involved in the club.
 Their first move was to remove Wynton Rufer as coach while still wanting him to remain a player.
 Rufer's desire, however, was to remain as coach and to retire slowly as a player, and he immediately retired from playing.
 Mike Petersen was signed as the new manager and he brought with him a number of players including a young goalkeeper Michael Theoklitos to be part of the squad.
 His tenure lasted just five games.
 He started the season with a loss away to the Brisbane Strikers and three games later presided over an embarrassing 2–7 home loss to Perth Glory.
 The following game, a 2–2 draw away to Wollongong Wolves on 2 November 2001 was his last, walking out after it.
 A number of Australian players soon following him.
 Shane Rufer stepped in to become the club's caretaker manager.
 This tenure only lasted for two games but he achieved a win and draw from these games.
 Kevin Fallon was announced as the new manager, but the damage to the club had already been done and it ended up finishing with the "wooden spoon" in 13th place, this costing Fallon his job.

-Season Four – 2002–2003
+Season Four: 2002–03

 After the previous season's poor form, the club's owners drastically slashed the club's budget.
 Ken Dugdale was signed as the new coach.
-He had just finished a very successful stint as the manager of the All Whites, having won the Oceania Nations Cup and managed the team through their first involvement in the Confederations Cup where the All Whites performed very well.
+He had just finished a very successful stint as the manager of the All Whites, having won the OFC Nations Cup and managed the team through their first involvement in the Confederations Cup where the All Whites performed very well.
 As he had a reduced budget he recruited from around New Zealand introducing to the team Raf de Gregorio and Jeremy Christie.
 While the club had some very talented young players it struggled to compete but managed to achieve a better final position in the National Soccer League than the season before, finishing 11 out of 13.